sprucegoose-dev/ethnos-be/readme.md

 ## Prerequsites
-- Node v14+
+- Node v18+
 - MySQL 5.6

 ## Installation

 - Run `npm install`
-- Create a local MySQL database called `antinomy`
+- Create a local MySQL database called `ethnos`
 - Copy `.env.example` and rename it `.env`
 - Enter the database credentials in the `.env` file
 - Run `npm run migrate` to create all tables in the database